-In particular, the NSSE% values in Table 1 highlight that the fuzzy controllers lead to better performances than the PID regulators with self-tuning features.
-This is motivated by the flexibility and the generalisation capabilities of the fuzzy tool, and in particular the FMID toolbox proposed in [22].
-Better results are obtained by means of the adaptive solution, due to its inherent adaptation mechanism, which allows for tracking the reference signal in the different working conditions of the wind turbine process.
-However, the MPC technique with disturbance decoupling has achieved the best results, as reported in Table 1, since it is able to optimise the overall control law over the operating conditions of the system, by taking into account future operating situations of its behaviour, while compensating the disturbance effects.
+In particular, the NSSE% values in Table 1 highlight that the fuzzy controllers lead to better 327 performances than the PID regulators with self-tuning feature.
+This is motivated by the flexibility 328 and the generalisation capabilities of the fuzzy tool, and in particular the FMID toolbox proposed 329 in [22].
+Better results are obtained by means of the adaptive solution, due to its inherent adaptation 330 mechanism, which allows to track the reference signal in the different working conditions of the wind 331 turbine process.
+However, the MPC technique with disturbance decoupling has achieved the best 332 results, as reported in Table 1, since is able to optimise the overall control law over the operating 333 conditions of the system, by taking into account future operating situations of its behaviour, while 334 compensating the disturbance effects.
+335